-Annie: Hello, everyone, and welcome to today's webinar, "UCC 101 for Law Firms: Filing, Searching, and Perfection of Your Client's Security Interests."
-My name is Annie Triboletti, and I will be your moderator.
+Caitlin: Hello, everyone, and welcome to today's webinar, "UCC 101 for Law Firms: Filing, Searching, and Perfection of Your Client's Security Interests."
+My name is Caitlin Alaburda, and I will be your moderator.

 Joining us today is Binh Nguyen.
-Binh is the senior sales engineer for UCC Lien Perfect, and has been with CSC since April of 2014.
-He conducts training on CSC Lean Perfect and works alongside our customers to assist the further development of the UCC platform for the law firm market.
+Binh is the senior sales engineer for UCC Lien Perfect and has been with CSC since April 2014.
+He conducts training on CSC Lien Perfect and works alongside our customers to assist in the further development of the UCC platform for the law firm market.
 And with that, let's welcome Binh.

-For today's webinar, the primary focus will be to help those that are brand new to UCC and also those that may need a refresher due to the frequency in which they handle UCCs.
-I'll be spending some time discussing two major components for law firms when it comes to UCCs — searching and filing.
+For today's webinar, the primary focus will be to help those that are brand new to UCCs and those that may need a refresher due to the frequency in which they handle UCCs.
+I'll be spending some time discussing the two major components for law firms when it comes to UCCs — searching and filing.
 I'll be providing a demonstration of our CSC Lien Perfect platform as well to aid you in filing your UCCs.
-We'll conclude with a Q&A session.
-So I would encourage all those attending to submit your questions throughout today's webinar using the Q&A widget located at the bottom of the screen.
+We'll conclude with a Q&A session, so I would encourage all those attending to submit your questions throughout today's webinar using the Q&A widget located at the bottom of your screen.

 Typically, once the search is complete, it's time to begin preparing your UCC filing.
 The two most important pieces of information on a UCC filing is the debtor and the collateral.
-Ensure that your filing is perfected by following best practices for filing against individuals and registered organizations.
-And also familiarize yourself with the impacts of the 2010 amendments.
+Ensure that your filing is perfected by following best practices for filing against individuals and registered organizations and familiarize yourself with the impacts of the 2010 amendments.

 When it comes to registered organizations, there are best practices in ensuring that the proper debtor name is used.
 You can see over on the right side of the slide the recommended documents or records that should be referenced to ensure the exact organization name is used.

 When preparing a UCC filing, one of the considerations is determining where to file.
 Generally speaking, the financing statement is filed in the central filing office where the debtor is located.
 This is typically the secretary of state or equivalent, with the exception of Georgia and Louisiana.
-If the collateral for the UCC filing happens to cover fixtures, timber to be cut, or minerals to be extracted, then, generally speaking, those UCCs will be filed at the county or the office where a mortgage would be recorded on the affected real property.
+If the collateral for the UCC filing happens to cover fixtures, timber to be cut, or minerals to be extracted, then generally speaking those UCCs would be filed at the county or the office where a mortgage would be recorded on the affected real property.

 You can base your decision on where to file according to the location of the debtor.
 You can see on this slide the recommendations on where to file based on the type of debtor.

-Now that we've determined the proper debtor name and filing office, you also need to consider whether the state where you're filing has any specific filing office requirements.
-For example, New York still operates on the older version of the UCC form and not the revised standard form that all other states will accept, which requires that the type of organization, jurisdiction, and the entity's organization ID, if applicable, is provided for each debtor.
+Now that you've determined the proper debtor name and filing office, you also need to consider whether the state where you're filing has any specific filing office requirements.
+For example, New York still operates on the older version of the UCC form and not the revised standard form that all other states will accept, which requires that the type of organization, jurisdiction, and the entity's organization ID (if applicable) is provided for each debtor.
 Florida and Tennessee requires a stamp tax and an indebtedness tax respectively.
-The tax calculations for each state vary, and the verbiage that needs to appear within the collateral is dependent upon whether the secured party or debtor will be paying the tax or if any tax is due.
-Lastly, North Dakota and South Dakota require the Social Security number or tax identification number of each debtor in the UCC filing.
+And the tax calculations for each state vary, and the verbiage that needs to appear within the collateral is dependent upon whether the secured party or debtor will be paying the tax or if any tax is due.
+And lastly, North Dakota and South Dakota require the Social Security number or a tax identification number for each debtor in the UCC filing.
 Understanding all of the various unique filing office requirements will help to reduce the risk of a rejection.

-Once you have prepared the filing, you then have two options to file, either electronically or by paper. efile or electronic file is becoming more and more popular with law firms for several reasons.
-Nearly all secretary of state filing offices offer efiling, as well as a growing number of county filing offices.
+Once you've prepared the filing, you then have two options to file, either electronically or by paper. eFiling or electronic filing is becoming more and more popular with law firms for several reasons.
+Nearly all secretary of state filing offices offer eFiling as well as a growing number of county filing offices.
 In fact, an increasing number of secretary of state filing offices will only accept electronic UCC filing submissions, such as Colorado, D.C., and West Virginia.
-State filing offices tend to charge a lower recording fee for efilings as opposed to paper filings.
-Not every state offers a public portal where everyone or anyone can submit their filings.
-Certain state filing offices require special accounts in order to submit filings.
-Later in the demo, you'll be able to see how CSC Lien Perfect will be able to handle electronic filings submitted in any state.
+State filing offices tend to charge a lower recording fee for eFilings as opposed to paper filings.
+Not every state, though, offers a public portal where anyone can submit their filings.
+Certain state filing offices require special accounts in order to submit UCC filings.
+And later in the demo you'll be able to see how CSC Lien Perfect will be able to handle electronic filings submitted in any state.

 Paper filing, on the other hand, usually takes a significantly longer period of time to be recorded by the state filing office.
 Additionally, the character limits for each field are determined by the physical text area available on the form, which may not be lengthy enough to capture the full name or address of the debtor or secured party.
-Generally speaking, efiling allows more characters to be entered.
-And the one benefit to paper filing, though, is that filing offices are generally more accepting of collateral attachments, alternate filing types, and real estate filing options, when efiling may restrict those.
+Generally speaking, eFiling allows for more characters to be entered.
+The one benefit to paper filing, though, is that filing offices are generally more accepting of collateral attachments, alternate filing types, and real estate filing options, where eFiling may restrict those.

 So now that you understand the basics of UCC searching and filing, how do you stay up to date with the changing world of UCC?
-You can use CSC's blog and Resources page to ensure that you are keeping abreast of filing office closings and communications, pending and new legislation, and overall UCC updates.
-We publish white papers and filing guides and offer on-demand webinars as well.
-And we're here to help you navigate through preparing, filing, and managing your UCCs.
+You can use CSC's blog and Resources page to ensure that you're keeping abreast of filing office closings and communications, pending and new legislation, and overall UCC updates.
+We publish insight reports and filing guides and offer on-demand webinars as well.
+We're here to help you navigate through preparing, filing, and managing your UCCs.